Parenting a College Student

 As your student takes on adult responsibilities, your role will change, but your student still needs you.
 Students need you to support their growth, development, and independence, and to be a stable force in their ever-changing world.
 On occasion, they even need your advice—but they may or may not ask for it.

 Tips for Supporting Your Student

 Support your student by staying connected.
 Communicate via phone, e-mail, IM, cell phones, and ‘snail’ mail.
 Students love to get real mail, especially care packages.
 Expect that your student will not respond to all of your contacts, but know that he or she appreciates hearing from you.
 Be sure to visit, but not too often.
 Parents and Family Weekend is an excellent way to reconnect with your student.
-You can even send your student a message in the Michigan Daily.

 Give your student the opportunity to share feelings and ideas with you.
 He or she is experiencing new viewpoints and perspectives that may challenge prior belief systems.
 Allow your student to explore ideas without being judgmental.
 Understand that changes in viewpoints, behavior, dress, eating and sleeping habits, and relationships with parents are all to be expected during the college years.
 However, if you suspect that some of these changes may be signs of bigger problems (alcohol or drug abuse, academic problems, etc.), refer your student to the Counseling and Psychological Services office.
 Trust your instincts.
 Your student may need you to refer him or her to the appropriate resources for help.